LeoMitchell1/Leo-Major-Work/Docs/Developer_Notes.md

 13. If you change the goal when the checkbox is true, the progress is set to zero and the checkbox stays on (17/6)
 14. Changing the category through edit turns off the indicator and leave the checkbox on (17/6)
 15. Changing the category or name sets the progress to 0 and turns off the checkbox (18/6)
+16. Editing a habit turns off the indicator (21/6)

 ## Solutions